Australia warns of malicious websites after cyber outage

 Cyber Security Minister Clare O'Neil said on social media platform X on Saturday that Australians should "be on the lookout for possible scams and phishing attempts".

-Friday's outage hit Commonwealth Bank of Australia (CBA.AX) the country's largest bank, which said some customers were unable to transfer money.
-National airline Qantas (QAN.AX)and Sydney airport said planes were delayed but still flying.
+Friday's outage hit Commonwealth Bank of Australia the country's largest bank, which said some customers were unable to make PayID payments, an issue later resolved.
+National airline Qantas and Sydney airport said planes were delayed but still flying.

 Prime Minister Anthony Albanese said late on Friday that there had been no impact to critical infrastructure, government services or emergency phone systems.